posm/OpenMapKitWebsite/_includes/OpenDataKit-Forms-for-OpenMapKit.md

-The primary feature to the forms in OpenDataKit that we have added is the addition of the `osm` question type.
-Rather than including a geographic point or shape directly in the data of a form, we instead have an `osm` question that refers to an OSM file that gets created in OpenMapKit.
+We've extended forms in the OpenDataKit to include a new *osm* question type.
+Rather than including a geographic point or shape directly in the data of a form, we instead have an *osm* question that refers to an OpenStreetMap file that gets created within OpenMapKit.

 This is particularly important for two reasons:

 1. A survey about a specific, identifiable feature on a map is far more useful than a GPS point.
-There is no ambiguity about the __place__ you are surveying.
+There is no ambiguity about the **place** you are surveying.

-2. Surveys can directly enrich OpenStreetMap by systematically adding tags to OSM features.
-You can create easily accessible public tag information in OpenStreetMap in addition to your private, domain specific ODK survey data.
+2. Field surveys can directly enrich OpenStreetMap by systematically adding tags to existing OSM features.
+You can easily create public tags for OpenStreetMap in addition to your private, domain specific ODK survey data.

-You can use all of the form functionality currently available in OpenDataKit, but now you can also add `osm` questions.
-An OSM question is a new "media type", which means that it functions in the survey in the same manor as a photo or video.
-When an `osm` question is specified in a survey, ODK Collect opens OpenMapKit, providing parameters for the tags to be entered for an OSM feature that you will select.
+You can use all of the form functionality currently available in OpenDataKit, but now you can also add *osm* questions.
+An OSM question is a new "media type" that functions in the survey in the same manor as a photo or video.
+When an *osm* question is specified in a survey, ODK Collect opens OpenMapKit, providing parameters for the tags to be entered for an OSM feature that you will select.

 ## Basic OpenMapKit Example Form